 - Robert Channell

-Front Row (L to R): Dr. Corey Henderson; Dr. Breanna Ferguson; Ashley Concepcion, ARNP; Mary Lynne Dillon, hyperbaric oxygen safety director; Selwyn Carrington, director of outpatient wound & hyperbaric medicine Second Row (L to R): Sondra Ottum, CNM; Nisenia Ramirez, LPN; Dr. Christopher Keeler; Melissa Smigel, patient navigator.
+Front Row (L to R): Dr. Corey Henderson; Dr. Breanna Ferguson; Ashley Concepcion, ARNP; Mary Lynne Dillon, hyperbaric oxygen safety director; Selwyn Carrington, director of outpatient wound and hyperbaric medicine Second Row (L to R): Sondra Ottum, CNM; Nisenia Ramirez, LPN; Dr. Christopher Keeler; Melissa Smigel, patient navigator.

 Tina Freer found healing and renewed hope through AdventHealth Waterman’s award-winning wound care team.